seniorglez/Casio-LikeCalculatorLib/README.md

 ## Contributing

 Feel free to fork it and made pull request if you think that your own version is better or adds new functionalities.
 Please after you open the pull request, make sure that you can actually build the library.
 If you want to add new methods then write also new test for them.

+And because we aim to have a safe enviroment for everybody take a look at owr [code of conduct](CODE_OF_CONDUCT.md).

 ## Authors